ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Fetched user attributes are now displayed correctly in `UserDropdown` and `CreatePostCard` Component
 * Adjusted whitespace around `MainContent` and `RightBar` Components
 * Change text label for `ReturnButton`
-* Fixed route issue when manually entering URL is does not reflect on the page
 * Added a role check on `NavigationBar` to fix the route issue
 * Changed name export from `UserLayout` to `AdminLayout` to match its filename
 * Changed name export from `UserLayout` to `TLLayout` to match its filename